 Community Property States

 In a "community property" state, such as California, obligations that were incurred by one spouse after marriage are generally considered to be joint debts.
 You would not share liability for any debts that either partner brought into the marriage individually.
 Since eligible debts are considered to be shared under community property laws, it's possible that a creditor could garnish your wages or seize joint assets, even if the debt is not in your name.
-Some community property states, such as Texas, have specific rules for determining when spouses are jointly liable for a debts.
+Some community property states, such as Texas, have specific rules for determining when spouses are jointly liable for debts.

 Doctrine of Necessaries

 Depending on where you live, you may also be held responsible for a husband's debts if your state enforces the "doctrine of necessaries."
 The doctrine is a provision of English common law that says that spouses are responsible for certain necessary expenses, including food, housing and clothing.
-In states where the necessaries rule is still observed, creditors can also use the doctrine to hold one spouse responsible for the other's medical debts.
+In states where the necessaries rule is still observed, including California, Colorado and Delaware, creditors can also use the doctrine to hold one spouse responsible for the other's medical debts.
 If a creditor is attempting to sue you under the doctrine of necessaries, you may be able to avoid a judgment if you can prove that you and your spouse were separated at the time the debt was incurred.

 Debts and Divorce